Henry Rollins: Views and relationships

 Rollins has said that he does not have religious or spiritual beliefs, though he also does not consider himself an atheist.
 He has mostly avoided recreational drugs throughout his life, but experimented a few times with alcohol, cannabis, and LSD during his teens and early 20s.

 Rollins is childless by choice, and says that he has not been in a romantic relationship since his 20s.
-He considers himself a solitary person, and maintains few deep relationships outside of his professional ones.
-One of his closest personal friends is musician Ian MacKaye, with whom he has been close since they met as children.
+Rollins said, "I am not that interested in having someone to account to and be romantic with on a regular basis.
+Every once in a while I think I want it, but it's like holding on to sand.
+It always slips away.
+Falling in love does not interest me."
+A lifelong bachelor, Rollins considers himself a solitary person, and maintains few deep relationships outside of his professional ones.
+One of his closest personal friends is Minor Threat lead singer Ian MacKaye, with whom he has been close with since they met as children.
 He also enjoys a friendship with actor William Shatner, which developed after he performed on Shatner's album Has Been.

+After nearly 40 years of living in Los Angeles, Rollins mentioned during his "Good to see you" tour that he had relocated to Nashville.

 In an interview with Jason Tanamor of Zoiks!
 Online, when asked about a longtime rumor of Rollins being homosexual, the singer said, "Perhaps wishful thinking.
 If I were gay, believe me, you would know."